-Firefighters pulled the two little girls, Amanda and Jannubi Jabie, from apartment 3F around 6:30 p.m.
-They were rushed to the hospital, where they later died.
+Firefighters pulled the two girls, 18-month-old Amanda Jabie and 2-year-old Jannubi Jabie, from the third-floor apartment and rushed them to the hospital, where they later died.
+Three firefighters and seven others suffered minor injuries.

 "Horrible, it was horrible," witness Alyson Baker said.
 "A crowd of us watched them two little kids come out.
 At first, I thought the first one looked like maybe their pet, because it was so black."

-Police said Konte, who was pregnant with her third child, thought someone else was with her children in the apartment she shares with another family.
-She spent at least 40 minutes at the Laundromat across the street from the home and was seen in surveillance video obtained by Eyewitness News attending to her wash, then frantically running home when she noticed the commotion outside.
+Police say the 26-year-old mother, who is pregnant with her third child, thought someone else was with her children in the apartment she shares with another family.
+She spent at least 40 minutes at the Laundromat across the street from the home and is seen in surveillance video obtained by Eyewitness News attending to her wash, then frantically running home when she notices the commotion outside.

 "She collapsed and started screaming when she came out, because she was not allowed up there," Baker said.
 "And then she just passed out.
 I guess it got so overwhelming that she just passed out.
 And she just laid there."

-"It was a very heavy smoke and fire condition in the apartment," FDNY Deputy Chief Gary Rocco said.
-"As soon as the apartment door was opened, the firefighters found a very heavy fire condition and heavy smoke condition possibly in the living room area maybe two couches were on fire."
+"As soon as the apartment door was opened, the firefighters found a very heavy fire condition and heavy smoke condition, possibly in the living room area," FDNY Deputy Chief Gary Rocco said.
+"Maybe two couches were on fire."